-REQUIRED COUR Semester 4 or h igher in a primary language 5 Two classes in a sequence in a secondary language 10 Ling 1 Introduction to Language and Linguistics 3 Total: 18
+gher in a primary language 5 Two classes in a sequence in a secondary language 10 Ling 1 Introduction to Language and Linguistics 3 Total: 18

 FRENCH

 FRENCH (AA)

 This degree provides solid foundation in the study of French for those wishing to continue their education in languages.
 Students will be able to demonstrate effective skills in the four major areas of language study (reading, writing, speaking, listening comprehension), and demonstrate knowledge of the global society, and the role of French-speaking nations and of the French language and Francophone cultures in the contemporary world.